Bogdanp/setup-racket/README.md

 ### Snapshot Sites

-By default, snapshots are downloaded from whichever snapshot site is currently live, preferring the [Utah snapshot site] over the [Northwestern site].
+By default, snapshots are downloaded from whichever snapshot site (between the [Utah snapshot site] and the [Northwestern site]) has built a snapshot most recently.
 You can select a specific snapshot site using the `snapshot_site` option.

 ```yaml
 steps: